evebyrne/5C16/notes/7_advances.md

 layer of 1x1 convolutions is called the bottleneck layer

 ### GoogleNet
+parallel connections

 9 inception blocks

 22 layers

 ## ResNet
+parallel connections between deeper and shallower layers by adding the result of a previous layer to the result after 2 convolutions

 Only difference to normal convolution is the identity connection